Photo: Kammerkoret Musica performs its Shakespeare programme in St. Paul’s Covent Garden, London, on October 8th, 2016

 - June: Collaboration with the Swiss chamber choir PourChæur.
 Primarily Nordic repertoire

 - November: Participation in European Choir Games in Norrköping, Sweden

 For 2024 performances of Bach’s “St. John’s Passion” are planned.

 Some previous projects

 In 2018, Musica started its own Chamber Orchestra to perform with the choir and independently.
-The first joint projects was Mozart’s Requiem, which we will repeat in 2021.
+The first joint project was Mozart’s Requiem, which was repeated in 2021 and 2022.
 Read more in English here.
-Hear a sample from the concerts in 2018: https://www.youtube.com/watch?v=a3e3m6Y17bs
+Hear a sample from the concerts in 2018.

 In September 2018, Musica participated in the Choir Competion Isola del Sole in Grado, Italy.